 Overall, should a vaccine be finalized and be ready for distribution many a writer would be more willing to self-publish their works.

 Aside from bookstores, book fairs have been hit hard by the pandemic.
-As a consequence of the lockdowns and restrictions a lot of book fairs had to be cancelled, or rescheduled.
+As a consequence of the lockdowns and restrictions, a lot of book fairs had to be canceled or rescheduled.

 Due to the uncertainty of the pandemic, there was no guarantee that these rescheduled book fairs will also take place.

 This makes the news of a vaccine a very welcome one.
 Should the vaccine prove successful, and help slow the advance of the virus, we could expect book fairs to make a comeback in the near future.